Generalized Long-Moody functors: Introduction

 \section{Introduction}

-In $1994$, as a result of a collaboration with Moody, Long \cite{Long1} gave a method to construct a linear representation of $\mathbf{B}_{n}$ from a representation of $\mathbf{B}_{n+1}$, where $\mathbf{B}_{n}$ denotes the braid group on $n$ strands.
-The underlying framework of this Long-Moody construction naturally arises in many situations in connection with topology: the first aim of this paper is to extend this construction to these situations.
+In $1994$, as a result of a collaboration with Moody, Long \cite{Long1} gave a method to construct a new linear representation of the braid group on $n$ strands $\mathbf{B}_{n}$ from a representation of $\mathbf{B}_{n+1}$.
+The underlying framework of this construction, called the \textit{Long-Moody construction}, naturally arises in many situations in connection with topology: the first aim of this paper is to extend this construction to these settings.